Chaste/Chaste.github.io/site/content/pychaste/tutorials/TestTensileTestTutorial.md

 layout: "single"
 ---

-This tutorial is automatically generated from the file ../test/python/cell_based/tutorials/TestTensileTestTutorial.py .
+This tutorial is automatically generated from [TestTensileTestTutorial](https://github.com/Chaste/PyChaste/blob/develop/test/python/cell_based/tutorials/TestTensileTestTutorial.py) at revision [278ccb96](https://github.com/Chaste/PyChaste/commit/278ccb9651dfd1a1af77b08596131c65f6c48da3).
 Note that the code is given in full at the bottom of the page.

-# Introduction
+## Introduction
 In this tutorial we will demonstrate a simulated tensile test on an epithelial sheet.
 This test
 demonstrates:
  * Working with vertex based off lattice populations